microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 - Deploy trial version of IOM through [D365 IOM Marketing page](https://dynamics.microsoft.com/intelligent-order-management/).

-**Credentials**
+#### Credentials

 1. Tenant administrator access to Power Platform Admin center to provision an `Environment`.
 As noted above, since IOM is in preview, one can only deploy it in `Trial (Subscription-based)` environment type.
 2. An administrator for D365 IOM to configure the deployment and setup Providers.

 ### BigCommerce prerequisites

-**Licensing**
+#### Licensing

 If you do not have a license for BigCommerce, you can create a new trial account.
 Trial account is valid for 14-day period.
 It can be converted to a licensed account before 14-day period expires.
 For production deployments, as with any software, we recommend having an appropriate license and support agreement in place for BigCommerce platform.

-**BigCommerce Adminstrator Account**
+#### BigCommerce Administrator Account

 1. An **admin account** for BigCommerce.
-This account should have privileges to configure the ecommerce store and generate sample orders for to test the integration between BigCommerce and IOM.
+This account should have privileges to configure the E-Commerce store and generate sample orders for to test the integration between BigCommerce and IOM.
 This account will also be used to generate an API key which is to be used by IOM to interact with BigCommerce.
 The steps below show how to setup a brand new BigCommerce instance.
 The credentials used at the time of creation, by default, assigned administrative privileges.

 2. Go to [BigCommerce](https://www.bigcommerce.com/) site and create a new account.
 By default, the credentials used for creation of BigCommerce instance have admin rights to that instance. ![Setup BC store](./media/bc-setup-store-1.png)